nix-community/srvos/README.md

-# srvos
+# SrvOS - NixOS for your server

 STATUS: **experimental**

-Opinionated and sharable set of NixOS configurations.
+SrvOS is a collection of opinionated and sharable NixOS configurations.

 As we learn more about NixOS in various deployments, we end up re-writing the same modules and configs.
 This is a way for us to speed up and share our setups.

+Instead of supporting everything, our goal is to target certain verticals and make the support super smooth there.

 ## Usage